 But it’s always the mixer’s choice.
 So experiment to find what works for each element in your mix.

-Reverbs need to sound crisp, clear, and shiny.
-The best way to find a good reverb sound for your higher frequency tracks is to use a high-pass filter before you apply reverb.
+Most reverb applications need to sound crisp, clear, and shiny.
+The best way to find a good reverb sound for your higher frequency sounds is to use a high-pass filter before you apply reverb.

-This will ensure that none of the low sounds in your higher frequency tracks (think snare or cymbal) are reflecting.
+This will ensure that none of the lower frequency information in your higher frequency sounds (think snare or cymbal) are reflecting.